diffplug/spotless/CONTRIBUTING.md

 }
 ```

-### Any commit in a public GitHub repo (this one, or any fork)
+### Gradle - any commit in a public GitHub repo (this one, or any fork)

 In Gradle 6.0+, you can use the following snippet in your `settings.gradle`.
-TODO: broken until [jitpack/jitpack.io#4112](https://github.com/jitpack/jitpack.io/issues/4112) is resolved.

 ```gradle
 pluginManagement {